dbeck/dbeck.github.io/_posts/2015-06-12-system-five-semaphores.markdown

     semop(semaphore_id,ops,2);

 This is the power of atomic operations.
 I can wait for the value to be _previous_value+1_ in the first operation.
-This first operation decreases the value but that doesn't bother me much, because I know I can add it back in the next operation.
+This first operation decreases the value but that doesn't bother me much, because I know I can add it back in the next operation, so the subscriber won't visibly change the counter's value but still it could wait for it to reach at least _previous_value+1_.

 This is the plus over POSIX semaphores.
 However there is a not so minor issue here.
 The maximum value of this counter is 32767.
 Fortunately this can be solved by the set nature of the semaphore and the atomic operations.